 Now it’s time to look at all the connections.
 Does it have all the inputs you were expecting?
 Are they all present and correct?

 We’d recommend plugging your kit into the TV straight away to check that the connections you need are working.
-If you’ve got a set-top box and games console to accommodate it’s better to know sooner rather than later.
+If you’ve got a set-top box and PS5 or Xbox Series X to accommodate it’s better to know sooner rather than later.
 While you’re doing this, you can check the TV’s internal speakers.
 Do they sound OK at low and high volume?
 Is there anything rattling around?

 If the TV can be connected to the internet, we’d suggest going online to see if the software is up to date.
 Make sure your refurbished TV has all the apps you need and that they’re all updated and working.
 It’s not unusual for some TVs to lose compatibility with certain apps over time.

 Once you’re happy, you can head over to our guide on how to set up your TV and get the best picture.

 If you’re not keen on going down the refurbished route, you could look for an ‘open box’ purchase, which can still be cheaper than buying brand new.
 ‘Open box’ usually means that the TV will have been returned for some reason but the TV should, to all intents and purposes, still be in new condition.

 You could look for an ex-display unit where a discount has already been applied or, depending on your haggling skills, you could try to negotiate money off in-store.
 In theory, there shouldn’t be much to worry about – these TVs will have just been used on the shop floor to entice customers.
 That said, we’d suggest you take a look at the TV powered up at home and make sure there are no traces of screen burn or any dead pixels.
 It really depends on what demo footage was playing in-store, how long for, and whether the TV was powered down properly.
 Again, make sure the retailer provides a warranty.